awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

    }
    ```
 **Note**
 The Asia Pacific Region came online in April 25, 2019\.
-If you create a resource data sync for an AWS Region that came online since the Asia Pacific \(Hong Kong\) Region \(ap\-east\-1\) or later, then you must enter a Region\-specific service principal entry in the `SSMBucketDelivery` section\.
+If you create a resource data sync for an AWS Region that came online since the Asia Pacific \(Hong Kong\) Region \(ap\-east\-1\) or later, then you must enter a Region\-specific service principal entry in the `SSMBucketDelivery` and `SSMBucketDeliveryTagging` sections\.
 The following example includes a Region\-specific service principal entry for `ssm.ap-east-1.amazonaws.com`\.

    ```
    {
-            "Sid":" SSMBucketDelivery",
+       "Sid": " SSMBucketDelivery",
-            "Effect":"Allow",
-            "Principal":{
-               "Service":["ssm.amazonaws.com","ssm.ap-east-1.amazonaws.com"]
+       "Effect": "Allow",
+       "Principal": {
+           "Service": [
+               "ssm.amazonaws.com",
+               "ssm.ap-east-1.amazonaws.com"
+           ]
+       },
+       ...
+       "Sid": " SSMBucketDeliveryTagging",
+       "Effect": "Allow",
+       "Principal": {
+           "Service": [
+               "ssm.amazonaws.com",
+               "ssm.ap-east-1.amazonaws.com"
+           ]
        },
    ```

 ### Create an inventory resource data sync for accounts defined in AWS Organizations<a name="systems-manager-inventory-resource-data-sync-AWS-Organizations-create"></a>